ihasdapie/chenbrian.ca/content/posts/resume/index.md

 4. `\chref` command for hyperlinks
 5. Various changes to `\makecvevent`, etc. to improve pdf-to-text conversion

 For an example of the output, see my [about me]({{< ref "/about">}}) page, or the picture below.

+> Disclaimer: using this template is not a guarantee that it will help you get a job.
+Trust me -- I wish it did.

 ![example](https://raw.githubusercontent.com/ihasdapie/resume/main/resume.png)